apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 ### Mapped Regex

 The regex filter that is responsible to make sure only a selected set of attributes whose value matches a certain regex pattern are released.
-The selectively applies patterns to attributes mapped in the configuration.
+The filter selectively applies patterns to attributes mapped in the configuration.
 If an attribute is mapped, it is only allowed to be released if it matches the linked pattern.
 If an attribute is not mapped, it may optionally be excluded from the released set of attributes.